What Businesses are Vulnerable to DDoS Attacks?

 Industries that are at higher risk of DDoS attacks

-In 2023, out of 23 billion cybersecurity attacks, more than 200 million were DDoS attacks, and the number, unfortunately, continues to grow.
-This type of attack gets more sophisticated thanks to AI technology that automates many processes, including the preparation to execute a cybersecurity threat.
+In 2023, out of 23 billion cybersecurity attacks, more than 200 million were DDoS attacks.
+Unfortunately, the number continues to grow.
+This type of attack gets more sophisticated thanks to AI technology.
+It automates many processes, including the preparation to execute a cybersecurity threat.

 Large businesses are obvious targets of DDoS attacks, and they make the most headlines.
 However, it doesn’t mean that smaller businesses aren’t at risk, and shouldn’t think about their DDoS protection.

-It would be wrong to say that some industries and businesses are targets of DDoS attacks, while others aren’t: businesses of all types are at risk.
+It would be wrong to say that some industries and businesses are targets of DDoS attacks, while others aren’t.
+Businesses of all types are at risk.
 However, research shows that some become targets more often than others.
-Considering that DDoS attacks are sometimes used as a distraction in the process of stealing sensitive information, the types of data that are most commonly stolen – governmental, financial, health, and other sensitive information – hint industries that fall victim to DDoS attacks more often.
-In this sense, financial and insurance, retail, healthcare, public administration, and education sectors become targets of cybersecurity attacks more often than others.
+Considering that DDoS attacks are sometimes used as a distraction in the process of stealing sensitive information, the types of data commonly stolen hint at the industries affected more often.
+These include governmental, financial, health, and other sensitive information.
+Therefore, financial and insurance, retail, healthcare, public administration, and education sectors become targets of cybersecurity attacks more often than others.
 Manufacturing businesses are also among the most targeted.

-If we talk about DDoS attacks specifically e-commerce and retail businesses, fintech services, and the telecommunication sector are associated with the highest amount of instances of DDoS attacks.
-In the period between 2019 and 2020, statistically more than 2/3 of small and medium-sized e-commerce businesses had to deal with the consequences of security threats, including DDoS attacks.
+If we talk about DDoS attacks specifically, e-commerce and retail businesses, fintech services, and the telecommunication sector face the most instances.
+Statistically, between 2019 and 2020, more than 2/3 of small and medium-sized e-commerce businesses dealt with security threats, including DDoS attacks.

-The reasons and goals behind such types of attacks against businesses vary, but the most common ones are eliminating market competition, political agenda, including showing support or opposition to a specific philosophy, and, of course, financial gain.
+The reasons and goals behind such types of attacks against businesses vary.
+The most common ones are eliminating market competition, political agenda, including showing support or opposition to a specific philosophy, and, of course, financial gain.

 Assessing the protection of your business from DDoS attacks

-One great way to access the level of protection your business has against DDoS attacks is to undergo DDoS simulation testing, like the ones offered by AWS, Cloudflare, or Red Button.
+One great way to assess the level of protection your business has against DDoS attacks is to undergo DDoS simulation testing.
+Services like AWS, Cloudflare, or Red Button offer these tests.
 It can show you how resistant your system is to volumetric attacks, protocol attacks (usually involving different types of floods), and application-layer attacks.
-It evaluates how equipped your system is to withstand the DDoS attack of different types and volumes.
+This evaluates how equipped your system is to withstand various DDoS attacks.
 Even though tests like these aren’t free, they allow you to get an accurate idea of the areas in your security that need improvement.

 How to protect your business from DDoS attacks?